Kota-Karthik/twinTrim/README.md

 - **Multi-Threaded Processing**: Utilizes multi-threading to quickly scan and process large numbers of files concurrently.
 - **Deadlock Prevention**: Implements locks to prevent deadlocks during multi-threaded operations, ensuring smooth and safe execution.
 - **User-Friendly Interface**: Offers clear prompts and feedback via the command line, making the process straightforward and interactive.
+- **Dry Run**: Use the --dry-run option to simulate the process without making any changes, allowing you to review what will happen before executing.

 ## How It Works